weisili1218/google-ai-5days-class-final-project/README.md

+how to use my ai ?
-write "python3 main.py"in the terminal
-and write 1 or 2 or 3 or 4 in the chatbox
-enjoy your ai learning partner
+write "python3 main.py"in the terminal,and write 1 or 2 or 3 or 4 in the chatbox to choose the agent, enjoy your ai learning partner